localstack/docs/content/en/user-guide/aws/iam/index.md

 Now switch back to **terminal 1** and see how the bucket creation now succeeds with the `test` IAM user we've created:
 {{< command >}}
+# confirm that we're using the credentials of the `test` user
-$ awslocal sts get-caller-identity | grep Arn
+$ awslocal sts get-caller-identity
+...
     "Arn": "arn:aws:iam::000000000000:user/test"
+...
 $ awslocal s3 mb s3://mybucket
 make_bucket: mybucket
 {{< / command >}}